rohanshar/endurocoBlog/_posts/What-is-the-best-way-to-build-up-my-endurance.md

 ---
 title: "What is the best way to build up my endurance?"
+excerpt: >
-excerpt: "What is the best way to build up my endurance?
+  What is the best way to build up my endurance?
               We are frequently asked how you can best build up the length of your long cycling rides.
-Fortunately you have your Join endurance training pl"
+Fortunately you have your Join endurance training pl
 coverImage: "/assets/blog/dynamic-routing/cover.jpg"
-date: "2024-02-05T16:06:01.290Z"
+date: "2023-12-29T21:32:05.634Z"
 author:
-  name: "JJ Kasper"
+  name: "Rohan Sharma"
   picture: "/assets/blog/authors/jj.jpeg"
 ogImage:
   url: "/assets/blog/dynamic-routing/cover.jpg"